developersIndia/stylesheet/README.md

 ## Repository Structure
 - `src/main.css` - The subreddit stylesheet code.
-- `sidebar.md` - Markdown for the subreddit sidebar.
+- `sidebar.md` - Markdown for the subreddit sidebar, not a part of the CSS stylesheet.
 - `images/` - The folder for storing images for the stylesheet.

 ## Instructions